archification/webify/README.md

 ![screenshot](https://github.com/archification/webify/blob/main/images/running.png)

 ## Background
-This project started from a desire to make media and other files accessible via browser from other devices on the lan.
+This project started from a desire to make media and other files accessible via browser from other devices on the LAN.
+It has since grown into a moduler service capable of handling blogging, presentations, and secure file sharing.
-Things became larger as I learned more.
-This process will likely continue into the future.